novafacing/selene/README.md

 Write all your code in `src/main.moon` and other files, just be sure to `require` what you need from `main.moon`!

 Yep, that's really it.
 Just do `love .` in the current directory or `love selene` from outside it.

+# Notes

+You'll notice that the embedded submodule is not moonscript master.
+Instead it is my own fork.
+All I have done is replace the C dependency `lpeg` with a drop-in replacement written in Lua, `lulpeg`.
+I'll update my moonscript repo from upstream periodically, but it isn't guaranteed to be constant.